 Sheriff Al Nienhuis was initially appointed as the Sheriff of Hernando County by the Governor in January of 2011.
-He was then elected by the people of Hernando County in 2012, and remains accountable to them.
+He was then elected by the people of Hernando County in 2012, ran unopposed in 2016, and was re-elected in 2020.
+Sheriff Nienhuis remains accountable to the people of Hernando County.